FaceFTW/faceftw.github.io/src/blog/0005/index.md

 ---
-title: "From the Archives - Why I revised this Website 4 Times"
+postTitle: "From the Archives - Why I revised this Website 4 Times"
 excerpt: "A history of this website and anecdotes of the pains of modern web development"
 date: "2024-12-28"
 author: Alex Westerman
 slug: '0005'
 ---

-# From the Archives: Why I revised this Website 4 Times

-_A history of this website and anecdotes of the pains of modern web development_

 Recently, I upgraded this entire website with yet another fresh coat of paint.
 Originally started as a project for an introductory web development course during college, I kept adding to it and improving it to do something new: code-less additions of new projects, refining visuals for mobile, supporting _this very blog_.
 But each time I had to make a "radical change" like the ones I mentioned it always involved migrating to the next big thing.
 It's been over 3 years of this site being upgrade and with the creation of this blog (`ref_cycle`) I thought it would be an interesting retrospective in terms of what was great about certain revisions, and what could be better (both design and my experience with the tools I used).